pja35/SXP/docs/wiki/Chains.md

 have to be between or depend upon just two participants, they can involve several transactions that are interdependent, such as a chain.

-SXP will seek to compensate for this downside in many ways:
+SXP will avoid this downside in several ways:

 -   allowing all sorts of moneys;
 -   contracts are by default non-nominative and bear clear delivery and